mcbasken/umn-senior-design/docs/chapter6/index.md

 # Chapter 6: Digital Verification & Optimization

-## Introduction
+## <h2 id="intro">Introduction</h2>
-Ensuring the correctness and efficiency of digital circuits is a crucial step in the design process. **Digital verification and optimization techniques** help detect errors, improve performance, and optimize power consumption.
-This chapter introduces industry-standard verification methodologies and best practices for designing high-quality digital systems.

-This chapter provides an in-depth understanding of:
-- **Simulation & Debugging Techniques**, using tools like testbenches and waveform analysis.
-- **Power Optimization Strategies**, including clock gating and low-power design principles.
-- **Design for Testability (DFT)**, covering scan chains and boundary scan techniques.
-- **Formal Verification Methods**, such as assertion-based verification and equivalence checking.

-### Topics Covered:
-- **Simulation & Debugging in Digital Design**
-  - Writing Testbenches in Verilog
-  - Using Waveform Viewers and Logic Analyzers
-  - Debugging Common Issues in Digital Circuits
-- **Design for Low Power & Performance Optimization**
-  - Power Consumption Analysis in Digital Circuits
-  - Clock Gating and Dynamic Power Reduction
+Digital verification and optimization are critical in ensuring the correctness, efficiency, and reliability of digital designs.
+This chapter covers the principles of verification, debugging, and optimization techniques used in modern digital circuits.

+### <h3 id="topics">Topics Covered</h3>
-  - Setup & Hold Time Considerations for Timing Closure
+- **Simulation & Debugging**: Techniques for verifying digital designs through simulation.
+- **Power Optimization**: Methods to reduce power consumption in digital circuits.
-- **Design for Testability (DFT) Techniques**
+- **Design for Testability (DFT)**: Techniques to make digital circuits easier to test and diagnose.
-  - Scan Chains and Built-In Self-Test (BIST)
-  - Boundary Scan (JTAG) and IEEE 1149.1
-- **Formal Verification & Coverage Analysis**
-  - Assertion-Based Verification (ABV)
-  - Equivalence Checking and Model Checking
-  - Coverage-Driven Verification (Code & Functional Coverage)

-### Learning Objectives:
+- **Formal Verification**: Ensuring the correctness of designs using mathematical methods.
+- **Static Timing Analysis**: Evaluating the performance of a digital design without simulation.
+- **Signal Integrity & Clock Distribution**: Managing signal quality and synchronization in high-speed circuits.

+### <h3 id="learningobjectives">Learning Objectives</h3>
 By the end of this chapter, you will:
-- **Simulate and debug** digital circuits using industry-standard tools.
+- Understand how to simulate and debug digital circuits effectively.
-- **Optimize power consumption** using clock gating and low-power techniques.
-- **Ensure testability** with scan chains and boundary scan methods.
+- Learn techniques to optimize power consumption in FPGA and ASIC designs.
+- Apply Design for Testability (DFT) principles to improve circuit testability.
-- **Apply formal verification** techniques to check design correctness.
+- Use formal verification methods to ensure correctness and reliability.
-- **Understand the role of verification methodologies** in the digital design process.

-This chapter serves as a **culmination of the entire textbook**, integrating previous topics into a **robust and reliable digital design workflow**.
+- Perform static timing analysis to evaluate performance constraints.
+- Analyze and improve signal integrity and clock distribution in digital circuits.

+This chapter concludes the textbook by providing essential **verification and optimization** techniques that ensure digital systems operate correctly and efficiently.